BenRogersWPG/WebSearch/README.md

 - Keyboard shortcut to perform a quick search <kbd>Alt</kbd>+<kbd>`</kbd>
 - Type a search directly using the search bar (if no text is selected, it will ask for input)
 - Great for testing SEO and web development projects
-- Simple and clean Command Pallete and context menu entries
+- Simple and clean Command Palette and context menu entries
 - Walkthrough to help you get started using the extension
 - JSON snippet to help you customize your default search engines
-- **NEW** Full control over the extension's warning and information notification messages
+- **NEW** Full control over the extension's information and warning notification messages
 - Extension Settings for your own customizations (choose literally any website with a search feature)
 ![Add any site you wish as a search engine](images/web-search-add-any-site.gif)